Where feminism and economics intersect.

 Support state domestic workers’ bills of rights.
 The domestic workers’ movement secured domestic workers’ bill of rights in New York in 2010, which expands overtime protections for workers, provides a day of rest and disability benefits.
 Similar legislation has emerged in California, Hawaii and, most recently, Massachusetts.
 Most of these bills expand overtime protections for workers.
 The Massachusetts legislation may be particularly important to look at, as it includes model provisions for workers who are not unionized such as a worker’s right to a contract with their employer that spells out wages, hours and expectations.

 Support worker centers who advocate for domestic workers.
 Non-union actors like 501(c)3 worker centers have been crucial to advocating for domestic workers already.
 Worker centers may become more important given this ruling.
 The domestic workers’ movement comprises many of these centers and has achieved success by appealing to the public and to state legislators directly.
-Such legislation can ensure that workers are entitled to the state’s minimum wage so that exclusions like those found in Delaware, Rhode Island and West Virginia are eliminated.
+The legislation these worker centers advocate for can ensure that workers are entitled to the state’s minimum wage so that exclusions like those found in Delaware, Rhode Island and West Virginia are eliminated.
 The local and national campaigns undertaken by worker centers also keep domestic workers’ rights on our local and national radar; they help us remember why domestic work is so crucial and why domestic workers should have better working conditions.